 National Minimum Standard

-In 2015 the proportion of South Australian students above the reading, writing and numeracy, National Minimum Standard (NMS) in NAPLAN assessment, for years 3, 5, 7 and 9 has seen some improvements from the 2008 baseline and from the 2014 results.
-In 2015, Year 3 Reading, Year 5 Numeracy and Year 9 Numeracy all attained the target of a five percentage point increase since 2008.
-Years 3 and 5 Writing both improved from 2014, while Year 7 Reading, Writing and Numeracy together with Year 9 Reading all had small improvements between 2014 and 2015.
+In 2016 the proportion of South Australian students above the reading, writing and numeracy, National Minimum Standard (NMS) in NAPLAN assessment, for years 3, 5, 7 and 9 has shown variable improvement from the 2008 baseline and from the 2015 results.
+In 2016, year 5 and 9 numeracy results were markedly above baseline results.
+Both the year 5 and 9 numeracy results attained the target of a five percentage point increase since 2008.
+Year 5, 7 and 9 writing results have improved on 2015 results.
+All 2016 year 3 results have remained relatively static or have improved since 2008.

 Higher proficiency bands

-The National Assessment Program—Literacy and Numeracy (NAPLaN) commenced in Australian schools in 2008.
-Students in Years 3, 5, 7 and 9 are assessed annually using national tests in reading, writing, language conventions (spelling, grammar and punctuation) and numeracy.
-The results are reported on scales, indicating how students have performed compared to the ‘National Minimum Standard’ (NMS).
-The NAPLaN assessment scale is divided into ten bands.
+The NAPLAN assessment scale is divided into ten bands.
 Band 2 is the minimum standard for Year 3, band 4 is the minimum standard for Year 5, band 5 is the minimum standard for Year 7 and band 6 is the minimum standard for Year 9.
-Students who are below their relative year level standard have not achieved the learning outcomes expected for the year level.
-They are considered to be at risk of being unable to progress satisfactorily at school without targeted intervention Students achieving above the NMS are those in the upper four bands for each year level.
 For the purposes of this SASP target, ‘higher proficiency bands’ are defined as the upper 2 bands in each year level.

 Department for Education and Child Development